coleifer/peewee/docs/peewee/example.rst

     # execute queries
     database = SqliteDatabase(DATABASE)

+    # Create a base-class all our models will inherit, which defines
+    # the database we'll be using.
+    class BaseModel(Model):
+        class Meta:
+            database = database

 When developing a web application, it's common to open a connection when a request starts, and close it when the response is returned. **You should always manage your connections explicitly**.
 For instance, if you are using a